 Mana rocks are an essential component of Magic: The Gathering (MTG) gameplay.
 They are artifacts that provide additional mana to players, allowing them to play spells and creatures faster and more efficiently.
-In this article, we will explore the most popular mana rocks in MTG, including Mana Crypt, Mana Vault, and Mana Drain, as well as other notable mana rocks.
+In this article, we will explore the most popular mana rocks in MTG, including Mana Crypt, Mana Vault, all worthy of being MTG proxy cards, as well as other notable mana rocks.
 We will also delve into the cost, philosophy, maintenance, and future of MTG mana rocks.

 Mana Rocks in MTG:

 Mana rocks come in various shapes and sizes, from small and budget-friendly to large and expensive.
 The most common mana rocks are:

 - Sol Ring – A two-mana artifact that provides two colorless mana.

 - Arcane Signet – A two-mana artifact that provides one mana of any color.

 - Thought Vessel – A two-mana artifact that provides unlimited hand size.

 - Chromatic Lantern – A three-mana artifact that provides one mana of any color and allows players to play spells of any color.

 - Gilded Lotus – A five-mana artifact that provides three mana of any color.